 As an EU national, you have the right to work in another EU country, including in the public sector — that is, for example, in state-owned companies, government bodies and public authorities.

-Your right to work in some EU countries might be temporarily restricted if you are a national of Romania or Bulgaria.
+Your right to work in some EU countries might be temporarily restricted if you are a national of Romania, Bulgaria or Croatia.

 EU countries may still reserve certain jobs for their own nationals, but only if they involve:

 These are typically posts in the diplomatic service, the armed forces, police and security forces, judiciary and tax authorities.
 But even there, positions not involving the exercise of public authority must be open to other EU nationals.
 For example, administrative and technical-support jobs do not involve exercising those powers, so those jobs cannot be reserved for a country’s own nationals.

 To get a job in the public sector, you may need official recognition of your qualifications in the country where you want to work.